IMPACT OF COVID-19 ON 2020/21 SPORTS

 On October 20, 2020 the Canadian Collegiate Athletic Association announced that it was cancelling winter championships for the 2020/21 season.

 Atlantic University Sports (AUS) subsequently announced that it had formed a new committee, called the AUS Return-to-play committee, dedicated to exploring possible return-to-play options for the 2020-21 winter semester.
+The AUS ultimately decided that there would be no return to play in 2020/21 season.

 As well, the RSEQ suspended all activities of sport programming at Quebec universities and colleges effective October 15, 2020, and until at least January 15, 2021.
+The RSEQ ultimately decided that there would be no return to play in the 2020/21 season.

 Click here to read the Canadian Student-Athlete Association response to USports on its decision.